Where Everything Fights Everything

 Bread has sustained billions of humans across millennia; pandas contribute nothing to human nutrition whatsoever.

-Global availability bread Wins
+Global availability Bread Wins

 Panda